The Bankrate promise

 Be mindful of application restrictions

-In May 2020, The Points Guy reported that American Express had enacted new limits on the number of Amex cards consumers can hold at once.
-More specifically, customers are capped at four Amex credit cards and 10 Amex charge cards.
+American Express limits the number of Amex cards consumers can hold at once.
+More specifically, customers are capped at five Amex credit cards and 10 Amex charge cards.
+Charge cards include the Amex Platinum, American Express Gold Card and American Express Green Card.
 Further, you can’t be approved for more than one Amex card every five days (or more than two cards in any 90-day period).

 Use household income vs. individual income